common name: phalaenopsis mite

 scientific name: Tenuipalpus pacificus Baker (Arachnida: Acari: Tenuipalpidae)

 Pritchard (1949) refers to Tenuipalpus pacificus Baker as the phalaenopsis mite.
-This flat red mite is one of the most destructive to be found on orchids under Florida greenhouse conditions.
+This flat red mite is one of the most destructive found on orchids under Florida greenhouse conditions.
 It feeds on the leaves of orchids but does not spin a web.
 Apparently it is an introduced species on orchids from the tropics.
 It can also be a pest of ferns.

-T. pacificus was described from specimens intercepted at Hoboken, New Jersey, from the Canal Zone on Phalaenopsis stuartiana in 1943 (Baker).
+Tenuipalpus pacificus was described from specimens intercepted at Hoboken, New Jersey, from the Canal Zone on Phalaenopsis stuartiana in 1943 (Baker).

 The length of the adult female, including the rostrum, is 312 microns and 190 microns wide.
-The third, terminal, palpal segment is small with one short straight seta and one longer slightly curved seta.
+The third, terminal, palpal segment is small with one short, straight seta and one longer slightly curved seta.
 These characters cannot be seen on unmounted specimens.
 The hysterosoma has four pairs of nonflagellate setae and one pair of flagellate setae caudally.
 The length of the adult male, including the rostrum, is 269 microns and 150 microns wide, and has the same general appearance as the female, except smaller and narrower.

 Elongate reddish eggs are laid on the surface of the leaf, usually along the midrib.
 The eggs hatch in about three weeks into the larval stage which has three pairs of legs.
 All other stages have four pairs of legs.
 The larva molts into the protonymph in about two weeks.
 The protonymph molts into the deutonymph in about two weeks and to the adult stage in about two weeks, according to Dosse (1954).
-The life cycle is approximately two months depending upon the temperature and humidity.
+The life cycle spans approximately two months depending on the temperature and humidity.
 There are several generations per year.

 This mite is host specific to the Orchidaceae and Polypodiaceae plant families.